State visit: Belgium

-A state visit in Belgium starts with an inspection of the troops in front of the Royal Palace of Brussels, whereafter the King and Queen have a private audience with the visiting head of state and his or her spouse.
-The first day of the state visit traditionally comes to a close with a state banquet at the Castle of Laeken, which is the official residence of the King of the Belgians.
+A state visit in Belgium starts with an inspection of the troops in front of the Royal Palace of Brussels, whereafter the King and Queen have a private audience with the visiting head of state and their spouse.
+The first day of the state visit traditionally comes to a close with a state banquet at the Royal Palace of Laeken, which is the official residence of the King and Queen of the Belgians.

 It is customary to be awarded the Knight Grand Cross of the Order of Leopold during state visits.

 Canada

 The Office of Protocol coordinates the operational aspects of state and official visits to Canada and manages all events that are related to the visit.
 It also defines the protocol standards for state visits of heads of state and government.

 The Governor General's Foot Guards, one of two household foot guards, take part in state and official visits to Ottawa.
 Arrival ceremonies take place at either Parliament Hill or Rideau Hall, where the visitor will be received by the governor general of Canada (for state visits) or prime minister of Canada (for official visits).
 State visits also include a visit to the National War Memorial.

 State and official visits by Canada are performed by the Canadian monarch or a representative—the governor general, a lieutenant governor, or another member of the royal family.
-The first state visit by Canada was to the United States in 1937, when the US accorded the Governor General the equivalent status given to a visiting head of state.
+The first state visit by Canada was to the United States in 1937, when the US accorded the governor general the equivalent status given to a visiting head of state.

 Tours of Canada by the country's monarch (and other members of the royal family) are not state or official visits, as the monarch conducts royal tours in his capacity as the Canadian head of state, not as a foreign head of state.
 Additionally, because the Canadian sovereign is shared with 14 other Commonwealth realms, state visits are not conducted between realms, with official visits performed by the realms' respective governor-general, or prime minister.